xraypy/XrayDB/doc/index.rst

 XrayDB provides Atomic data, characteristic X-ray energies, and X-ray cross sections for the elements in an SQLite3 database, ``xraydb.sqlite``.
-This file can be used directly with SQLite using standard SQL, or or with any of several programming language that has an SQLite library.
-See http://sqlite.org for further details on SQLite.
+This file can be used directly with SQLite using standard SQL, or or with any of several programming language that has an SQLite library :cite:`sqlite`.
 A Python module providing an interface is also provided.

 Because some of the components of the database hold arrays of numbers (for example, coefficients for interpolation), the arrays are stored in the